Radio amateur activities

 Instead of showing the installations and antenna farms which budget can exceed 1 million dollars for some contest or DX teams (there is one small section at the end of this page), I have prefered to show you to what could look like an ordinary ham shack with time, some money, a few place left and good taste.
 Of course all this is subjective, depending on your passion for ham radio, the time available and many other factors.

 If some amateurs have gears small enough to be placed on a small table, some have gathered so many gears that they require a double desk or even a full room.

-In another style, some lucky amateurs have the opportunity to get old communication consoles from a public service (military, police, etc) or have skills to built themselves their furnitures that become a key element of their ham shack.
+In another style, some lucky amateurs have the opportunity to get old communication consoles from a public service (military, police, etc) or have skills to build themselves their furnitures that become a key element of their ham shack.

-It is obvious that the first function of a ham shack is not to be "nice" but to be practical, efficient and as far as possible including performing rigs and peripherals, completed with all necessary documentation, in printed or electronic format.
+It is obvious that the first function of a ham shack is not to be "nice" but practical, efficient and as far as possible including performing rigs and peripherals, completed with all necessary documentation, in printed or electronic format.

 Not all ham shacks evolve to a complex installation looking to a high-tech communication center or conversely looking like a lumber room, but if the amateur is active, with years his shack will tend to accumulate accessories and new rigs as confirms pictures displayed below.